swestenhoff/BioXFEL_Tutorial/README.md

 # BioXFEL_Tutorial
-This tutorial is intended to refine the light activated structure at 1ps.
+This tutorial is intended to refine a protein structure against a difference electron density (DED) map  at 1ps.
+We will be using reciprocial space refinement against extrapolated strcture factors.
-Further, the refined structure will be evaluated to match with the observed (difference electron density) DED map and calculated DED map using the pearson correlation coefficent (pcc).
+The refined structure will be evaluated by comparing the observed and calculated DED maps using the pearson correlation coefficent (pcc).

-The data correspnds to the paper Elin et al., 2020, https://doi.org/10.7554/eLife.53514
+The data correspnds to the paper Claesson et al., 2020, https://doi.org/10.7554/eLife.53514

-Command to setup the github enviornement
+Command to clone the git
 git clone git@github.com:madanmx/BioXFEL_Tutorial.git

+Tutorial is devided into 2/3? steps.

+Step 1: Compute and compare pcc of observed and calculated DED maps.
+Here the structures (pdbs) where already generated.
 Change directory to the quick_check (cd quick_check)

-Tutorial 1: Compute and compare pcc of observed and calculated DED maps Files and folders: dark.pdb           #dark refined pdb refine.mtz         #refine.mtz with dark phases
+Files and folders:
+dark.pdb           #dark refined pdb refine.mtz         #refine.mtz with dark phases